Skip to main content

 Loop ID

-• What it is: A unique identifier for the loop, used for organization in schedules and reports.
+• What it is: A unique identifier for the loop, used for organization in Schedules and Reports.

-• How to review: This ID is auto-generated and displayed in schedules and reports.
+• How to review: This ID is auto-generated and displayed in Schedules and Reports.

 Loop Pressure Drop